Keep Your Pet Safe During a Hurricane

 - Keep your pet calm with a gentle tone of voice and actions.
 If they have noise aversion or are overly anxious about storms, contact us at 813.908.5433 and we can provide the proper medication to help them remain calm.

 - Always have food and water available for your pet in your shelter space in case.
 If the storm is worse than it appears, damage to your home could cause you to remain there until a rescue team arrive.

 - Do some research before hand to know which hotels along your evacuation route are pet friendly.
 Or, communicate with friends and family who would be able to take your pet in.

 - Keep in mind that many shelters cannot accept pets due to health and safety reasons, so know what boarding facilities or animal shelters are in the area.

 - Prepare an evacuation kit for your pet and include: food, water, their crate or carrier, vaccination records, up to date identification, relevant medical information, two weeks’ worth of chronic medications, contact information, sanitary items such as puppy pads or a litter box, leash or muzzle, and any toys or bedding from home to help them feel more comfortable.

 - Consider microchipping your pet so that in the event they do get lost, they have a better chance of returning home to you.

 Contact Us for More Tips

-For more information about pet safety tips during a hurricane, please don’t hesitate to get in touch.
-Your pet’s health and safety is a key concern of ours, so we’re always happy to help!
+For more information about pet safety tips, please don’t hesitate to get in touch.
+Hurricane pet safety is a key concern of ours, so we’re always happy to help!